 - Number of pads: 1 pair, left and right

 - Compatibility: SRAM road bikes using hydraulic brakes

 - Performance: In terms of performance, both these are very similar.
-The organic compound offers more grab initially and operates without any noise, while the metal compound is best for riding in dry areas.
-Overall we get the best braking no matter the weather.
-The steel bacon plates are responsible for improved modulation.
+The organic compound offers more grab initially and operates without any noise, while the metal compound is best for riding in areas that are dry.
+Overall we get best braking no matter the weather.
+The steel back plates are responsible for the improved modulation.

-- Organic, Steel: We have a black organic compound and steel backplates combination.
+- Organic and Steel combo: We have a black organic compound and steel back plates combination.
 They offer a much quieter performance, along with a much softer sensation in terms of braking.
-The brakes are put under minimized thermal stress too.
+The brakes are put under minimised thermal stress too.

-- Compatibility: The pads are top-loading so that installation and removal are quick and hassle-free.
-The organic pads can be used with both post and flat-mounted hydraulic brakes for SRAM, along with specific mountain and XC bikes too.
+- Compatibility: The pads are top loading so that installation and removal is quick and hassle free.
+The pad compound is compatible with both post and flat mounted hydraulic brakes for SRAM, along with specific mountain and XC bikes too.

 SRAM Road Organic

-3. SwissStop FlashPro BXP: Compatible w/ popular road disc brake systems; offers improved brake feathering; better linear braking
+3. SwissStop FlashPro BXP Blue: Compatible with popular road disc brake systems; offers improved brake feathering; better linear braking

 - Material: BXP blue

 - Number of pads: 4

 - Use: Commuter, Touring, Cyclocross, Time Trial.
 Road

 - BXP compound: BXP stands for Blue Extreme Performance.
 This SwissStop compound is designed for aluminum rims only.
 The FlashPro version of the BXP can be used ideally on road bike brakes from SRAM and Shimano.
 BXP is the ideal compound for wet weather.

 - BXP Blue: It is possible to determine whether the SwissStop brake compound is compatible with alloy or carbon rims.
 Here, BXP compound is blue in color, where the sides feature white writing.
 So we can use the SwissStop Blue with aluminum rims